1

 Rest

-The Love Song — Sir Edward Burne-Jones
+The Love Song — painting by Sir Edward Burne-Jones

 British, 1868–77